ByteTrix/witepad/README.md

-# DrawBoard - Collaborative Drawing Platform
+# Witepad - Collaborative Drawing Platform

 A modern, collaborative drawing platform built with React, TypeScript, Tldraw, and Supabase.
 Create, collaborate, and share your drawings in real-time.